like a single

 Even smaller than the Wilson’s Phalarope is the Least Sandpiper (Calidris minutilla), which have also been hanging around the same area, looking rather bemused by the high water….

-In 2015, January, as we were preparing to move up to this wonderful place, we were house sitting, ironically, just across the lane from the condo we were purchasing.
+In 2015, January, as we were preparing to move up to this wonderful place, Nana and I were house sitting, ironically, just across the lane from the condo we were purchasing.
 I had excellent opportunities to familiarize myself with the neighbourhood, especially Thomson Marsh.
-At the same time, a romp of North American River Otters showed up for a two week stay where the marsh widens into pools, very close to home.
+At the same time, a delightful romp of North American River Otters showed up for a two week stay where the marsh widens into pools, very close to home.
 Despite the low light, I was able to get some photos and video.
-To say the least they were a delightful bevy to behold!
 Since then, despite reports from others, I have not seen them in numbers.

 In March 2017, I caught the back of one swimming upstream away from me, and, a day or so later, just missed seeing several in the same spot they’d visited in 2015.
 Fortunately, another local fotog was able to get some images.